30 November 2017

 chakkichakki has developed a controller HUD for Corrade and with the help of Bintang Stromfield, she created a website documenting their work.
 The controller HUD and scripts are free of charge and can be obtained in-world.

-You can find scripting templates (that also function as test harnesses) for the progressive release in Corrade's store on the Second Life marketplace:
+You can find scripting templates (that also function as test harnesses) in Corrade's store on the Second Life marketplace:

 they are demonstration scripts that could provide you with a starting base for programming with Corrade.

 By using Corrade's HTTP interface you can pull data from outside of SL without using LSL and by using any programming or scripting language you can think of.
 In this section you can find various template programs that are built on-top of Corrade which are free to use, adapt, share and even commercialise as part of your own projects under the GNU GPLv3 public license.

 The following website contains some demonstrations that show how data can be pulled and processed outside of the grid by using Corrade's HTTP interface.

 Configurator.exeto configure Corrade.
 If this is the first time using the Configurator, then press the